Six Pack Abs Workout For Upper and Lower Abs

 3. Lift your torso until your right upper arm is straight underneath you.

-4. In this position, only your right forearm and the outer side of your right foot are contacting the floor and your body forms a diagonal line.
+4. In this position, only your right forearm and the outer side of your right foot contact the floor, and your body forms a diagonal line.

 5. Keep your abs pulled in tight and hold this position for as long as you can, and then repeat on the left side.